The Hundred: Birmingham Phoenix rookie Chris Benjamin seals victory over London Spirit

 WHAT'S NEXT?

-It's Super Saturday, with not just two Hundred clashes but four spread across the day!
+It's Super Saturday, with not just two Hundred games but four spread across the day!

 Trent Rockets and Southern Brave kick things off, with games at 11am and 2.30pm.